Neglected tropical diseases: WHO Roadmap of 2012

+In 2021, WHO updated their NTD roadmap "Together towards 2030", outlining their approach for 2021–2030.

 Others

 The U.S. Food and Drug Administration priority review voucher is an incentive for companies to invest in new drugs and vaccines for tropical diseases.
-A provision of the Food and Drug Administration Amendments Act (HR 3580) awards a transferable "priority review voucher" to any company that obtains approval for a treatment for one of the listed diseases.
+A provision of the Food and Drug Administration Amendments Act of 2007 awards a transferable "priority review voucher" to any company that obtains approval for a treatment for one of the listed diseases.
 The voucher can later be used to accelerate the review of an unrelated drug.
 This program is for all tropical diseases and includes medicines for malaria and tuberculosis.
 The first voucher given was for Coartem, a malaria treatment.
-It does not use or define the term "neglected", though most of the diseases listed are often included on lists of neglected diseases.

 The prize was proposed by Duke University faculty Henry Grabowski, Jeffrey Moe, and David Ridley in their 2006 Health Affairs paper "Developing Drugs for Developing Countries".
 In 2007, United States Senators Sam Brownback (R-KS) and Sherrod Brown (D-OH) sponsored an amendment to the Food and Drug Administration Amendments Act of 2007.
 President George W. Bush signed the bill in September 2007.

 Deworming treatment

 Deworming treatments in infected children may have some nutritional benefit, as worms are often partially responsible for malnutrition.
 However, in areas where these infections are common, there is strong evidence that mass deworming campaigns do not have a positive effect on children's average nutritional status, levels of blood haemoglobin, cognitive abilities, performance at school, or survival.
 To achieve health gains in the longer term, improvements in sanitation and hygiene behaviours are also required, together with deworming treatments.

 The effect of mass deworming on school attendance is disputed.
 It has been argued that mass deworming has a positive effect on school attendance.
 The long-term benefits of deworming include a decrease in school absenteeism by 25 percent and an increase in adult earnings by 20 percent.
 A systematic review, however, found that there is little or no difference in attendance in children who receive mass deworming compared to children who did not.
 One study found that boys were enrolled in primary school for more years than boys who were in schools that did not offer such programs.
 Girls in the same study were about a quarter more likely to attend secondary school if they received treatment.
 Both groups went on to participate in more skilled sectors of the labor market.
 The economic growth generated from school programs such as this may balance out the actual expenses of the program.
-However, the results of this study are disputed (i.a. due to a high risk of bias in the study), and the positive long-term outcomes of mass deworming remain unclear.
+However, the results of this study are disputed (due to a high risk of bias in the study), and the positive long-term outcomes of mass deworming remain unclear.